CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

 > ["Windows Terminal"](https://github.com/microsoft/terminal) application (available from the
 > Windows app store).

 >?
-TIP: As an optional extra quality-of-life feature the lab environment includes CLI symbols
+TIP: As an optional (but **strongly** advised) extra quality-of-life feature the lab environment
-> rendered via the popular `nerdfonts` glyph library.
-For the best possible experience in the CLI
+> includes CLI symbols rendered via the popular `nerdfonts` glyph library.
+For the best possible
-> you may want to consider installing [one of these fonts](https://www.nerdfonts.com/font-downloads).
+> experience in the CLI you may want to consider installing
+> [one of these fonts](https://www.nerdfonts.com/font-downloads).
+Do not forget to enable the font
+> in your terminal settings after installing the font.
+These symbols are extremely helpful to us
+> when we need to quickly confirm your current shell environment when debugging in the lab.

 ### Docker Setup ###